 The curriculum offered to Year 8 students at Trinity College seeks to provide all students with a quality and broad education.
 Traditionally as the years progress, students are given a greater scope to specialise, adapt course choices to their own talents and abilities, and to develop their plans for future careers and vocations.

-For year 8, in compliance with the Australian curriculum core subjects are taught with students having the choice of four electives per year.
-One Arts elective, one Technology elective, one Language elective and one HPE/TAP elective.
+For year 8, in compliance with the Australian curriculum core subjects are taught with students having the choice of two electives per year.